jortizcs/SDBLocalization/README.md

 In the opened dialog, Click the icon of "data cursor" in the Toolbar, and click on the map to get the X and Y of the point.

-# Which map are currently using in the server
+# Which maps are currently used in the server

     './resources/maps/SDH/4th Floor_clean.png'